openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 nodeinfo                        0               1
 ```

 When we call the function after it was scaled down the container will be restarted and once it is ready the function will be called.
-This all happens in under 90ms indluding the round trip latency.
+This all happens in under 90ms including the round trip latency.

 ```
 time curl http://127.0.0.1:8080/function/figlet -d "Scale"